• Skip to primary navigation

 • Softer apple varieties are typically -- but not always -- used for applesauce because they cook down fairly quickly compared to more firm apples.
 (Examples are Golden or Red Delicious, Braeburn, Liberty and McIntosh.)

-• A microplane zester is the best thing to use to grate the ginger into pulp, or you can cut it into chunks and use a mini food processor -- my Mom does this.
+• A microplane zester is the best thing to use to grate the ginger into pulp, or you can cut it into chunks and use a mini food processor (which is what my mom did).

 How long does applesauce keep?